Architecture Overview

 Location: src/core/engine/executor.rs and src/core/engine/

-Executes shell commands with:
+Executes local, remote, and extension commands with:

 - Environment variable injection